 Correct light is important

 Placing your plant in the correct light makes all the difference.
-You will need to water more frequently when a plant is in good light, photosynthesizing, and using water regularly but if a plant is in low light, it will photosynthesize less and use less water.
+You will need to water more when a plant is in good light.
+It is photosynthesizing, and using water.
+If a plant is in low light, it will photosynthesize less and use less water

 Containers and Drainage

 Another important concept that will help with overwatering is the container you choose.
 Many containers come without drainage holes.
 Not good!
 I recommend you use those as cachepots (French for “hide-a-pot”).

 Keep your plant in its original utilitarian pot and place it in the pot without a drainage hole (cachepot).
 Take it out to water, let it drain, and return it to the cachepot.
 That way your plant is never standing in water.

 Unless you are an experienced plant parent, I don’t recommend using a pot without a drainage hole.

 I am a huge advocate of drilling a hole in a pot and I use a diamond-tipped drill bit and have never broken a pot (knock on wood).
 I drill it in the sink with the water running on the pot as the bit gets hot.

 It works well, making a perfect-sized hole in a small pot.
 If your container is larger than 6-8″, I would drill more than one hole.